DENTAL SERVICES OFFERED AT THE LEIGH SMILE CENTER

 * Red, swollen, and painful gums caused by a flap of skin around a wisdom tooth that has only partially come in.

 Drs.
-Schuster and Pejman and their Team at the Leigh Smile Center for General & Cosmetic Dentistry have recently started offering the
+Wong and Teoh and their Team at the Leigh Smile Center for General & Cosmetic Dentistry have recently started offering the

 ROFORM Sports Appliance, a mouth guard which is specially fitted to each user and has been proven to enhance sports performance.
 Each appliance is custom-designed and manufactured for each individual.
 The device aligns the athlete's head, neck and spine improving balance, range of motion, flexibility, endurance, and oxygen flow during athletic activities.